-- Deliver Adopt a Rancher to at least five classes.
-We hope that the fading (?) pandemic will allow field trips in the 2022-23 fiscal year, but continuing virtual delivery is also an option, if needed. - Deliver Taking Action for Prairie programming to at least eight classes, but more could be done if some classes are done virtually.

-- Survey at least 70% of students who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of conservation knowledge pre- and post-participation. - Survey all the teachers who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of interest and program impressions.
+- Deliver Adopt a Rancher to at least five classes. - Deliver Taking Action for Prairie programming to at least eight classes. - Survey at least 70% of students who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of conservation knowledge pre- and post-participation.

-1.2.3 Strategy: Provide urban and rural general public with information about native prairie stewardship and biodiversity through awareness programs such as social media, Native Prairie Speaker Series, Agribition, Native Prairie Appreciation Week and Ecological Goods and Services Week.
+- Survey all the teachers who participated in Adopt a Rancher and Taking Action for Prairie to determine their level of interest and program impressions. - 1.2.3 Strategy: Provide urban and rural general public with information about native prairie stewardship and biodiversity through awareness programs such as social media, Native Prairie Speaker Series, Agribition, Native Prairie Appreciation Week and Ecological Goods and Services Week.